I made prata!

 First put 3 cups of flour, 1 teaspoon salt and 5 tablespoon of ghee into a bowl and mix.

-Then add in warm milk and then knead all your frustrations away.
+Then add in warm milk and then knead.

-And then you have a nice dough!
-Divide it into 8 balls and put it under a damp cloth and let the dough rest.
+When you have a dough of a good consistency, divide it into 8 balls and put it under a damp cloth and let the dough rest.

-Once the dough is rested and unaware, hit it with a rolling pin and make it flat.
-Or use your fingers like me.
+Once the dough is rested, flatten it with a rolling pin or with your fingers.

 And then finally put it in a hot pan with some ghee and fry it.
-And soon you will have home made prata!
-Yay!
+And soon you will have home made prata.

-Of course, my prata isnt perfect though.
+Of course, my prata wasn’t perfect though.
 I need to tinker with the recipe a little bit more.
-Maybe knead it longer and add more ghee so that the texture becomes more sturdy – thats why prata makers could flip and throw it around!
+Maybe knead it longer and add more ghee so that the texture becomes more sturdy – which is the reason why prata makers could flip and throw it around!

 OMG.
 You actually made it yourself.